1. What is Makgeolli?

 Made from rice, nuruk (traditional fermentation starter), and water, it has a creamy body and tart taste profile, which comes from lactic acid bacteria.
 It is typically a tad sweet, with an average Alcohol By Volume (ABV) of 6%.

 The name makgeolli literally means ‘roughly filtered,’ and yes - it is roughly filtered!
 Makgeolli has an opaque white appearance due to the delicate rice particles remaining in the drink.
+These particles enhance the flavor, body and aroma of the drink.

 2. What is nuruk?